 - Reduction of employees may take place

-- Business combination could lead to monopoly in the market
+- The business combination could lead to a monopoly in the market

 - The old company loses the goodwill and identity gained over the years